 Amazon Fresh: Yet Another Investment by the Seattle-based e-Commerce Giant in the Inland Empire

-Amazon stepped up its investments in the Inland Empire as a drone enthusiast filmed the company’s upcoming Amazon Fresh market in Murrieta Town Center in the Riverside county.
-Since Amazon employs more than 40K people in the Inland Empire, it is termed as the largest private employer with multiple fulfillment centers, two air hubs, and now an Amazon Fresh store.
+Amazon stepped up its investments in the Inland Empire as a drone enthusiast filmed the company’s upcoming Amazon Fresh market in Murrieta Town Center in Riverside county.
+Since Amazon employs more than 40K people in the Inland Empire, it is the largest private employer with multiple fulfillment centers, two air hubs, and now an Amazon Fresh store.

 Ontario: A Smart City in the Making